davekirby/EFFProject/report/PROJ_KirbyD.md

     etc.

-Fuzzy inference systems are commonly used for feedback control systems but can also be used for other purposes, such as classification.
+Fuzzy inference systems are commonly used for feedback control systems but can also be used for other purposes such as classification.
 Because the rules are expressed in terms of linguistic variables they can be easy for humans to understand.
-However writing rules manually is slow and error prone, so a better approach is to learn the rules from the data.

 ### Genetic Programming